-(b) The personal representative is liable for injury to the estate or to an interested person arising from the failure.
+(c) The personal representative is liable for injury to the estate or to an interested person arising from the failure.
 Damages awarded pursuant to this subdivision are a liability on the bond of the personal representative.

 Comment.
-Section 8805 restates former Section 610 and a portion of former Section Probate Code 611, codifying the case law rule that failure to timely file the appraisal is included within the statute.
+Section 8805 restates former Probate Code Section 610 and a portion of former Probate Code Section 611, codifying the case law rule that failure to timely file the appraisal is included within the statute.
 Section 8805 is limited to negligent or intentional noncompliance by the personal representative and is not intended to apply where the personal representative was unable to file the appraisal due to the probate referee's delay, or where the personal representative made a good faith effort to file but was unable to due to circumstances beyond the personal representative's control.
 For delay caused by the probate referee, see Article 3 (commencing with Section 8940) of Chapter 3.
-Liability of the personal representative and of the sureties on the bond is joint and several.
-See Code Civ.
-Proc. § 996.410 et seq.